What is Natural Language Processing?

 Language Translation

 Many businesses are now turning to NLP and text analytics to turn their unstructured data into insights.
-Core NLP features such as Named Object Extraction allows users to identify critical elements such as:- names;
+Core NLP features such as Named Object Extraction allows users to identify critical elements such as:

 - dates;